-1 Introduction
+1. Introduction

-Over the past 60 years China has experienced a massive transformation from a largely rural low income society with the bulk of the population subsisting as peasant farmers to a substantially urban society with a massive export economy, staffed by migrant labor, and a rapidly increasing high income population enjoying a level of living similar to that of the high income populations of the developed nations of the world.
-Despite these dramatic changes, however, the urban-rural gap in health and well-being remains substantial, so much so that the difference between an urban and rural existence has been likened to the "difference between heaven and earth."
+Over the past 60 years China has experienced a massive transformation from a largely rural low income society with the bulk of the population subsisting as peasant farmers to a substantially urban society with a massive export economy, staffed by migrant labor, and a rapidly increasing high income population enjoying a life style similar to that of the developed nations of the world.
+Despite these dramatic changes, however, the urban-rural gap in well-being remains substantial, so much so that the difference between an urban and rural existence has been likened to the "difference between heaven and earth."